Cathrinek47/HW12/README.md

-I wish you  a good day!
+I wish you good hollidays!